What is Medical Billing and Coding

-What Does a Medical Billing and Coding Worker Do?
+What Does a Medical Biller and Coder Do?

 Since medical billers and coders have two different job roles, they are usually found in various areas of a hospital, clinic, or doctor’s office.
 However, in a small setting, one person may perform both jobs.

-Let’s take a closer look at what medical billing and coding experts do on their day-to-day schedule.
+Let’s take a closer look at what medical billing and coding experts do in their day-to-day schedules.

 For example, a record may show that a patient visited the doctor for lower back pain.
 But after physical examination and x-rays, the doctor discovered that the pain may be linked to a muscle strain in the affected area.
 With a positive diagnosis, the doctor prescribed Methocarbamol (or Robaxin), a muscle relaxant that treats back pain, followed by physical therapy for two weeks.
 The coder would read this report and use a coding manual, such as ICD-10, to identify the diagnosis and procedure.
 Coders must follow a special set of guidelines for each code, or it could result in a rejected claim by the biller.

 As soon as a professional biller receives the code, it’s their job to create and submit a medical claim to the insurance company.
 It is also the biller’s responsibility to send out reminders and collect payments from each patient.
 While this process may seem easy to understand, it can be very complex.
 That said, a medical biller’s job duties include:

 - Investigating and appealing rejected claims.